 More anxiety - was it going the right way?
 Was the humidity in the incubator too high?
 Too low?
 I had to force myself to remember the saying: "Let nature take its course".

 The chick knew exactly what it was doing.

 So although the chick needed to rest a little in between pipping, she was almost completely hatched within the next fifteen minutes.
 She then needed another rest, this time for several minutes, before the final push.

 Watching this final stage of the chick hatching is fascinating.
-She won't necessarily 'unzip' any further, but will use her body and her legs to push the shell apart.
+She won't necessarily 'unzip' any further, but will use her body and legs to push the shell apart.

 It's very, very tempting to want to help out - but this is an absolute no-no. She knows what she's doing - just be patient!

 Wet, exhausted and looking almost bald, the chick has arrived.

 How long the chick should stay in the incubator is a matter of personal judgement.